-Water quality in the Delta and Suisun Marsh meets the standards of the Clean Water Act.
+Water quality in the Delta and Suisun Marsh meets the standards of the Clean Water Act (CWA).

-For the protection of beneficial uses in the Delta, it is important to measure the reduction of impaired water bodies on the 303(d) list of the Clean Water Act (CWA).
+For the protection of beneficial uses in the Delta, it is important to measure the reduction of impaired water bodies on the 303(d) list of the CWA.
 Consistent (good) water quality is crucial for successful restoration efforts of aquatic habitats and other beneficial uses of Delta water.
-High amounts of pollutants, or other water quality issues, can impair the ability of water to support beneficial uses, such as: recreational use, agricultural water supply, municipal water supply, and healthy habitat for native vegetation and wildlife.
+High amounts of pollutants or other water quality issues can impair the ability of water to support beneficial uses, such as: recreational use, agricultural water supply, municipal water supply, and healthy habitat for native vegetation and wildlife.

-Metric The number of Delta watershed "waterbody-contaminant" com- binations on the 303(d) list, evaluated every eight years within the State Water Resources Control Board (SWRCB) Integrated Report.
-Baseline Measured as of the 2010 SWRCB Integrated Report Target Reduction of 40 percent of the "waterbody-contaminant" combi- nations on the 303(d) list by 2034.
+Metric The number of Delta watershed "waterbody-contaminant" combinations on the 303(d) list, evaluated every eight years within the State Water Resources Control Board (SWRCB) Integrated Report.
+Baseline Measured as of the 2010 SWRCB Integrated Report.
+Target Reduction of 40 percent of the "waterbody-contaminant" combinations on the 303(d) list by 2034.

-The Clean Water Act (CWA) protects and restores surface water quality by regulating pollutants and quality standards for the waters of the United States.
-In California, the State Water Quality Control Board (SWRCB) and its regional boards evaluate surface water quality data and develop a list of waters that do not meet established water quality standards (impaired waters) and those that currently meet water quality standards but may exceed it in the next reporting cycle (threatened waters).
+The CWA protects and restores surface water quality by regulating pollutants and quality standards for the waters of the United States.
+In California, the SWRCB and its regional boards evaluate surface water quality data and develop a list of waters that do not meet established water quality standards (impaired waters) and those that currently meet water quality standards but may exceed them in the next reporting cycle (threatened waters).